DAntonenko/three.js_apartment/README.md

-'yarn start' to start the project on http://localhost:1234# three.js_apartment
 # three.js_apartment
+'yarn start' to start the project on http://localhost:1234